rackerlabs/rackspace-how-to/content/dedicated-hosting/check-bandwidth-usage.md

 product_url: dedicated-hosting
 ---

-This article shows how to check the bandwidth on your account for multiple devices by using the MyRackspace Portal.
+This article describes how to check the bandwidth on your account for multiple devices by using the MyRackspace Portal.

 ### Prerequisites